openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 on(event: 'completed', callback: (progress: Progress) =&gt; void): void

 Subscribes to task completion events.
+This API uses a callback to return the result asynchronously.

 **System capability**: SystemCapability.Request.FileTransferAgent